4-trimethylammoniobutyraldehyde dehydrogenase

-The 3 substrates of this enzyme are 4-trimethylammoniobutanal, NAD^{+}, and H_{2}O, whereas its 3 products are 4-trimethylammoniobutanoate, NADH, and H^{+}.
+The three substrates of this enzyme are 4-trimethylammoniobutanal, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are 4-trimethylammoniobutanoate, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 4-trimethylammoniobutanal:NAD+ 1-oxidoreductase.
 Other names in common use include 4-trimethylaminobutyraldehyde dehydrogenase, and 4-N-trimethylaminobutyraldehyde dehydrogenase.
 This enzyme participates in lysine degradation and carnitine biosynthesis.